The Labradoodle Hybrid is a wonderful crossbreed that was developed with the purpose of finding

 The Fleece Coat

-months, at which time the adult coat replaces the puppy coat.
-Since the puppy coat does not shed, it must be stripped out
+which time the adult coat replaces the puppy coat.
+Since the puppy coat does not shed, it must be stripped out completely to prevent

-completely to prevent matting.
-During the change from puppy to adult coat, your labradoodle must be brushed thoroughly each
+matting.
+During the change from puppy to adult coat, your labradoodle must be brushed thoroughly each week.

 Special attention should be paid to the health of your labradoodle's ears.
 Hair can grow in the ear canal and needs to be plucked.
 To

-out or can easily be brushed out.
-If you do bathe your labradoodle, shampoo should be squeezed through the coat, not rubbed, and
+can easily be brushed out.
+If you do bathe your labradoodle, shampoo should be squeezed through the coat, not rubbed, and then rinsed

 Whether you keep your labradoodle trimmed short or long and free-flowing is a matter of personal preference and circumstances.